Seal hunting: Environmental protection

 The Russian Rurik, near Saint Paul Island in the Bering Sea.
 Sealing in the Bering sea led to a diplomatic dispute between the US and Britain in the 1880s, which brought about the first legislative attempts to limit the environmental damage done by the sealers.
 Drawing by Louis Choris in 1817.

 The end of the 19th century was marked by the Bering Sea Controversy between the United States and Great Britain over the management of fur seal harvests.
 In 1867 the United States government purchased from Russia all her territorial rights in Alaska and the adjacent islands, including the Pribilof Islands, the principal breeding-grounds of the seals in those waters.
 By Acts of Congress, the killing of seals was strictly regulated on the Pribiloff islands and in "the waters adjacent thereto".
-Beginning in about 1886, it became the practice of certain British and Canadian vessels to intercept passing seals in the open ocean (over three miles from any shore) and shoot them in the water (pelagic sealing).
+Beginning in about 1886, it became the practice of certain British and Canadian vessels to intercept passing seals in the open ocean – over 3 mi from any shore – and shoot them in the water (pelagic sealing).
 In the summer of 1886, three British Columbian sealers, the Carolena, the Onward, and Thornton, were captured by an American revenue cutter, the Corwin.
 The United States claimed exclusive jurisdiction over the sealing industry in the Bering Sea; it also contended that the protection of the fur seal was an international duty, and should be secured by international arrangement.
 The British imperial government repudiated the claim, but was willing to negotiate on the question of international regulation.

 While people living in Estonian coastal areas used to hunt seals, this has changed a lot within the last half century.
 Within the last decade ecotourism has also emerged, and nowadays seal watching tours are being organized.